awsdocs/amazon-elasticache-docs/doc_source/redis/VPCs.Connecting.md

 **Important**
 To avoid incurring additional charges on your AWS account, be sure to delete any AWS resources you no longer want after trying these examples\.

-For information on connecting to your cluster, see [Step 3: Connect to a Cluster's Node](GettingStarted.ConnectToCacheNode.md) in the ElastiCache User Guide\.
+For information on connecting to your cluster, see [Connect to a Cluster's Node](GettingStarted.ConnectToCacheNode.md) in the ElastiCache User Guide\.